 A registry is a collection of information about people, usually focused around a specific diagnosis or condition.
-For congenital CMV, two main registries exist that are focused around pregnant women who acquire CMV during pregnancy and children who are born symptomatic with congenital CMV.
+For congenital CMV, two clinician-run registries exist that are focused around pregnant women who acquire CMV during pregnancy and children who are born symptomatic with congenital CMV.
 Sponsored by Virginia Commonwealth University and Baylor College of Medicine, these two registries allow for researchers to observe the incidence of CMV infection while collecting valuable evidence and data about congenital CMV outcomes during pregnancy, childhood, and beyond.
 Women and families are invited to learn more and participate in these registries on a voluntary basis by reaching out to them online or via email.

 National CMV Registry for Pregnant Women